 C or better required in both courses.

-To meet national accreditation requirements, students must complete 8 credit hours of natural sciences, with 4 credit hours in biological sciences and 4 credit hours in either chemistry or physics.
+To meet national accreditation requirements, students must complete one course in biological sciences and one course in either chemistry or physics.

 |CSD 350||Survey in Communication Disorders (Fall, Spring)||3|